elipousson/presentations/2016-06-28-explore-101-writing.md

 ### Beginning

 You might want to write your beginning at the end.

-How do you start?
+How do you start a story?

 - Describe a historical event
 - Introduce a quotation from a historical source